Einstein metrics on homogeneous superspaces: Flag supermanifolds

 where $\ast$ is the star operation on $\mathfrak{g}^{\mathbb{C}}$.
 For each $\alpha\in \Delta^+_M$, let $E_{\pm\alpha}$ span $\mathfrak{g}^{\mathbb{C}}_{\pm\alpha}$ and define

 noting that $(A_{\alpha})^{*}= -A_{\alpha}$ and $(B_{\alpha})^{*}= -B_{\alpha}$ under the star operation \eqref{eq: starA}.
 It follows that $\mathfrak{m}$ has $\mathbb{R}$-basis

 In the non-super case, the above construction is encoded in a so-called painted Dynkin diagram, where the nodes of $\Pi_{M}$ are painted black while the other nodes of $\Pi$ remain white.
-In the super-setting, however, black nodes typically represent non-isotropic odd roots, so to avoid confusion, we shall \emph{circle} the nodes of $\Pi_{M}$, thereby obtaining a \emph{circled Dynkin diagram} of $G$.
+In the super-setting, however, black nodes typically represent non-isotropic odd simple roots, so to avoid confusion, we shall \emph{circle} the nodes of $\Pi_{M}$, thereby obtaining a \emph{circled Dynkin diagram} of $G$.
+In addition, a node marked with a cross, $\otimes$, denotes an isotropic odd simple root, in accordance with the standard Dynkin diagram conventions for basic classical Lie superalgebras.
 The uncircled nodes of $\Pi$ form a simple root system of $\mathfrak{k}_{\mathrm{ss}}^{\mathbb{C}}$.

 Conversely, given a Dynkin diagram of $G$ with some nodes circled, we can construct the corresponding homogeneous superspace $M=G/K$ as follows.
 Let $\mathfrak{g}^{\mathbb{C}}$ be the complex simple Lie superalgebra characterised by the (uncircled) Dynkin diagram.
 The Lie superalgebra $\mathfrak{g}$ in $G=(G_0, \mathfrak{g})$ is then the compact real form of $\mathfrak{g}^{\mathbb{C}}$ induced from a specified star operation, whereas the Lie group $G_0$ is the unique simply connected Lie group generated by $\mathfrak{g}_{\bar{0}}$.
 The semisimple part $K_{\mathrm{ss}}$ of $K$ is obtained from the Dynkin diagram by removing the nodes that are circled, while $K=K_{ss}\times \UU(1)^{n}$, where $n$ is the number of circled nodes of the Dynkin diagram.
 This determines the homogeneous superspace $M=G/K$.